Tallinn University of Technology

 Please submit your abstract through the registration form below:

-Link under the button: Registration: SPACE, TECHNOLOGY AND ENVIRONMENT – PhD Conference 2026 – Fill in form
+REGISTRATION LINK: Registration: SPACE, TECHNOLOGY AND ENVIRONMENT – PhD Conference 2026 – Fill in form

 Submission of final, accepted posters or presentations: 7 June 2026.